 - 1. Using the specific research question(s) you identified as the focus of your work, identify research literature that you believe may inform your study.
 Note that the expectation here is that you focus on empirical research (broadly construed, i.e., not limited to any particular type of design), rather than opinion pieces or the like. - 2.
 Select pieces that you believe to be highly relevant to your research.
 [PLEASE try to prepare annotated entries for work that you believe has promise to inform your research; this means that you might scan many times the number of sources you eventually include.
 Part of the skill set you are building here is the capacity to identify useful work.] - 3.
-For each piece, write a one-page entry that includes the following: - Bibliographic citation in APA format - A statement summarizing the problem being addressed - A statement summarizing the purpose of the paper - A brief statement of the methodology used (sample, population, subjects; design; analytic approach) - A summary of key results - Your assessment of the strengths and/or weaknesses of the paper (in general, and/or for your purposes) - List any constructs that are developed or used in the study that you are interested in including in your own work (e.g., job satisfaction, principal retention)
+For each piece, write a one-page entry that includes the following: - Bibliographic citation in APA format - A statement summarizing the problem being addressed - A statement summarizing the purpose of the paper - A brief statement about the methodology used (sample, population, subjects; design; analytic approach) - A summary of key results - Your assessment of the strengths and/or weaknesses of the paper (in general, and/or for your purposes)

-In the end, your twelve (12) entries should provide you with a good deal of information about research that may form the foundation of your prospectus.
+In the end, your twenty (20) entries should provide you with a good deal of information about research that may form the foundation of your prospectus.